teddybear082/Godot_XR_Networking-Plus-Game/README.md

 You can cut a lot of the blocks and rocks with your swords.

+**SWITCHING CONTROLS**

+**You can adjust all of the controls except for the grabbing buttons and using your right hand as the pointer in the controls menu in the main game.
+This includes switching hands, switching to teleport movement or changing turning to smooth turning.**

 **PELLET-MAN:**

 Travel to the area with the long ladder and click the "new game" button with your trigger while highlighted to start a new "Pellet-man" game.
 You can also just jump/fly into the arena.